scarchives/archiver_webhook/README.md

 - `max_parallel_fetches` (default: 4): Maximum number of users to process in parallel
 - `scrape_user_likes` (default: false): Whether to scrape liked tracks from users being monitored
 - `max_likes_per_user` (default: 500): Maximum number of likes to fetch for each user when `scrape_user_likes` is enabled
+- `auto_follow_source` (optional): User ID or URL whose followings you want to automatically add to your watched users
+- `auto_follow_interval` (default: 24): How often to check for new followings (in poll cycles).
+Checking is also performed once immediately on startup.

 ## Usage